What’s The Difference? Understanding What Distinguishes Similar ETFs

 - UBS E-TRACS Alerian MLP Infrastructure Index (MLPI) / ALPS Alerian MLP ETF (AMLP): The MLP segment of the energy sector has been able to attract capital inflows as investors are opting for consistent current income in lieu of lucrative capital gains amidst the largely uncertain economic landscape.
 Launched in late 2010, AMLP is linked to the same Alerian MLP Infrastructure Index as its veteran counterpart, MLPI, which debuted earlier that same year.
 For investors interested in MLP exposure, there are potential advantages in both the ETF (AMLP) and ETN (MLPI) structures.
 ETNs eliminate tracking error, since they are debt securities whose performance is linked to that of an index, which in effect exposes investors to the credit risk of issuing institution.
 On the other hand, for investors focusing on after-tax yield, the treatment of distributions is generally more favorable (from a tax perspective) under the ETF structure.
 If the underlying MLP securities depreciate or stay relatively flat, the advantageous tax treatment of distributions will offset any potential drawbacks related to the creation of a deferred tax asset or liability [see MLP ETFs: Fact And Fiction].

-- First Trust ISE Global Copper Index Fund (CU) / Global X Copper Miners ETF (COPX): In recent years, copper has become a popular investable asset as it is capable of providing a hedge against inflation while also serving as an indirect play on continuing growth across emerging markets.
+- First Trust ISE Global Copper Index Fund (CU) / Global X Copper Miners ETF (COPX): In the late 2000s and the early 2010s, copper has become a popular investable asset as it is capable of providing a hedge against inflation while also serving as an indirect play on continuing growth across emerging markets.
 For investors who wish the avoid the nuances associated with futures-based commodity products, establishing exposure to copper miners has become a popular alternative.
-CU and COPX are currently the only two available options, and investors should take a closer look at each of the fund’s respective holdings before simply opting for the bigger, more popular First Trust offering.
+CU and COPX are currently the only two available options as of 2011, and investors should take a closer look at each of the fund’s respective holdings before simply opting for the bigger, more popular First Trust offering.
 CU includes a number of diversified mining companies that count on copper for only a minor portion of their revenues, resulting in a risk/return profile that is vastly different from what the fund’s name might suggest.
 Investors ought to consider COPX , which undertakes a different approach; this ETF features allocations to companies who exclusively operate in the copper mining industry, providing investors with “pure play” exposure to one of the most lucrative corner of the basic materials sector [see Copper ETFs In Focus: Five Ways To Play].

 Disclosure: No positions at time of writing.